andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 - Use `paths` in `tsconfig` to compile locally
 - Lambda layers are immutable and functions reference a specific version
 - SSM parameters can be used to deploy updates with no rebuild
-- Conclusion, `npm` better for most use cases of reuse.
+- Conclusion, `npm` better for most use cases of reuse

 ## The starting point